conradakunga/Blog/_posts/2024-12-06-required-properties-vs-constructors-in-domain-objects.md

     - Art Of Software
 ---

-One of the realities of writing software is dealing with objects, and how to not only communicate intent, but also helping developers fall into the pit of success.
+One of the realities of writing software is dealing with objects, and how to communicate intent and help developers fall into the pit of success.
 This is especially an issue when you are writing software or code that is meant to be used by other developers, perhaps in an SDK or some sort of API.

-Take for example this problem:
+Take, for example, this problem:

 > Users are required to register and provide the following:
 > - Username